 There are many more: please report your findings to HIT.
 Any animal caught in an LMT at this time of year could suffer sub-zero temperatures and exposure, only to be shot at dawn by the gamekeepers.

-A range of traps are deployed to capture the native birds of the Peak District.
+A range of traps are deployed to capture the native birds of the Peak District, generally throughout the spring and summer months.
 They are ostensibly used to catch corvids such as jays, magpies and crows but can just as easily catch raptors such as buzzards, Hen Harriers, kestrels, Peregrine Falcons and also owls.
 All bird species suffer terribly in these traps: unable to fly, roost or socialise normally and often tormented by other predators outside the trap.
 The birds are killed and their bodies added to “stink pits” which attract predators in to be slaughtered.

-Ladder traps have been set near to Redmires Reservoir (SK265860) and at Hollow Meadows (SK2288881 – sited on western frings of wood) amongst others.
+Ladder traps have been set near to Redmires Reservoir (SK265860) and at Hollow Meadows (SK2288881 – sited on western fringe of wood) amongst many other sites.
 Clam and Larsen traps were observed at all snare and large mammal trap sites, frequently moved around by the gamekeepers and baited either with live birds, eggs or carrion.

 The picture below shows a jay trapped in a Larsen trap at Fox Hagg Farm & Campsite in the Rivelin Valley.
 Its distress calls attract other birds into the Clam trap next to it, which snaps violently shut on its victim until dispatched by the gamekeeper.
 The “call bird” may endure many weeks stuck in the trap and its young will almost certainly die left unattended in the nest.
 The use of jays as call birds is outlawed in Scotland, as they are known to attract raptors.
 This calls into question the Moscar Estate gamekeeper’s intentions.